dustinpfister/blog_posts/_posts/js-math-random.md

 ## 2 - Range and Math random

+So then there is just calling the main random method, and then there is plugging the value into some very simple expressions to get some kind of number from zero upwards.
+However there is then using math.random in various other expressions that have to do with getting a number that is within a range.

+### 2.1 - Basic range example

 Getting a range involves a simple expression where you start with the low end of the range and then add by a random number that is the result of Math.random multiplied by the result of the high end of the range with the low end deducted.

-In other words something like this.

 ```js